dogecoin/dogecoin/doc/build-windows.md

 will also work on other Linux distributions, however the commands for installing the toolchain will be different.

-First, install the general dependencies:
+Install the general dependencies.
+First, ensure your system is updated and has the latest security patches.

     sudo apt update
     sudo apt upgrade